Allen Edwards (basketball): Playing career

 Edwards, a 6'5" shooting guard from Miami Senior High School in Miami, Florida, went to Kentucky to play for coach Rick Pitino.
-Edwards played for the Wildcats from 1994–1998, a period where the program went 132–16, won three Southeastern Conference (SEC) championships and two national championships.
+Edwards played for the Wildcats from 1994 to 1998, a period where the program went 132–16, won three Southeastern Conference (SEC) championships and two national championships.
 Edwards played a reserve role for the Wildcats on their 1995–96 national title team, averaging 3.3 points per game.
 With the departure of Tony Delk, Edwards then moved into the starting lineup as a junior, averaging 8.6 points, 3.2 rebounds and 2.9 assists per game.
 Kentucky again reached the NCAA championship game, but were upset by Arizona.
 As a senior in 1997–98, Edwards averaged 9.2 points per game and led the Wildacts to their third straight NCAA title game appearance.
 This time, Kentucky beat Utah to win their second title in three years.

 After the conclusion of his college career, Edwards went undrafted in the 1998 NBA draft.
 He instead went to the Continental Basketball Association, where he played for the Rockford Lightning.
 He split the 1998–99 season between the Lightning and the Dakota Wizards of the International Basketball Association.
 He played the next two seasons with the Cincinnati Stuff of the International Basketball League, until the league ceased operations in 2001.